-A study published in the British Ecological Society reveals that birds take flight one meter earlier when approached by a woman than by a man.
+A study published in the British Ecological Society reveals that birds take flight one meter earlier when approached by a woman than when approached by a man.
 The research, conducted in five European countries with 2,701 observations of 37 species such as blackbirds and sparrows, shows an 11% difference in flight initiation distance.
 Scientists are still debating the causes of this behavior.

 Sensors and algorithms to measure flight initiation distance in birds 🧠